jfchoii/saints3/wiki/Guild-Handbook.md

 We measure performance by the guild rankings.
 We create a ranking report every week immediately after the trader flips.
 The report is usually available late on Tuesday night.

 We use your **weighted income average** <!--(explained in [Performance Guidelines](Performance-Guidelines.md)) -->to determine your rank among other members.
 The weighted average allows for ups and downs, but not inactivity.
 We do factor in adjustments if you have been with the guild for less than 4 weeks.
-The ranking is a weighted average of two important indicators, 1.
+The ranking is a weighted average of two important indicators: 1.
 Your performance for the most current week reported, 2.
 Your historical performance.

 Everyone’s rank is sorted from high to low.
 The person with the highest number is the top person for the week and the bottom 5% will probably be removed unless they already made arrangements for a deposit to be made or have communicated special circumstances to an officer.
 We also include pages that show sales ranks, performance for the most current week, 4 weeks and historical, donators, cumulative income and how guild credits are counted.